 Stealing from the Till: Some of the bartenders brazenly overpour.
-And that's not counting the employees who apply this trope literally and actively steal money.
+And that's not counting the employees who apply this literally and actively steal money.

-A good example of the latter was in "Kerry's Sports Pub".
-However, Jon put equal blame on the manager, since the reason the employees could get away with it was the fact that said employees were storing their tip money in the register.
-All it took to skim off the top was putting in a no-sale and taking the money, and claiming they were just retrieving their tips if confronted.
+A good example of the latter was in effect at Kerry's Sports Pub.
+However, Taffer put equal blame on the manager, since the reason the employees could get away with it was the fact that said employees were storing their tip money in the register.
+All it took to skim off the top was putting in a no sale and taking the money, and claiming they were just retrieving their tips if confronted.

-Tim in "The Brixton" didn't seem to understand that people want to enjoy themselves in bars - right down to throwing people out for being loud.
+Tim at The Brixton didn't seem to understand that people want to enjoy themselves in bars - right down to throwing people out for being loud.

-Then there's Ami from "Zanzibar's."
+Then there's Ami from Zanzibar's.
 The man walks out onto the street screaming like a town crier that various things can be had for free or nearly so, including "very cheap sex."
-Then he begins giving away bottles of champagne among other alcoholic drinks until his customers are fall-over drunk and spends most of his day screaming at things.
+Then he begins giving away bottles of champagne among other alcoholic drinks until his customers are falling-over drunk and spends most of his day screaming at things.
 The whole time he's wondering why nobody is coming to his business and why he is not getting any profits.

-Verbal Tic: James from "Cashmere" appears to be unable to go without saying All In at least every other sentence.
-Even when passed out on the couch he kept muttering the phrase.
+Verbal Tic: James from Cashmere appears to be unable to go without saying "All in" at least every other sentence.
+Even when passed out on the couch, he kept muttering the phrase.

-Wrong Genre Savvy: The owner of "Stand Up, Scottsdale" did not believe that a comedy club should solely be about comedy.
+Wrong Genre Savvy: The manager of Stand Up, Scottsdale did not believe that a comedy club should solely be about comedy.
 While he does have a point (Bill Hicks and George Carlin both had serious edges to their work), his delivery of such point undermined him at every turn.